Understanding Personal Injury Punitive Damages in Virginia

 One of the judges on the Virginia Supreme Court felt that the awards were arbitrary and/or prejudicial because they did not treat the two plaintiffs the same.
 The majority of the Court felt otherwise.
 The majority felt that the jury has discretion in terms of awarding different amounts.
 In this case the Court felt that different ratios between the compensatory award and the punitive award may have been justified simply because the overall compensatory awards did not truly reflect the damage to that plaintiff.

-You need to be aware that punitive damages are taxable.
+Punitive damages are taxable.
 As such to the extent that the award can be lumped into the general damages there may be some logic in trying to do that.
 The general award of course has to be for what is called “personal physical injury”.
 Otherwise that too may be taxable.

 Personal Injury Punitive Damages in Federal Court